ryanwelcher/wordpress-slot-fill-system/slides/plugin-sidebar.md

 # PluginSidebar
-Renders a menu item in `Plugins` group in `More Menu` drop down, and can be used to as a button or link depending on the props provided.
+Renders a sidebar when activated.
+The contents within the `PluginSidebar` will appear as content within the sidebar.

 ## Component Structure ##
 ```jsx